 Stock Ownership Requirements.
 Each of our named executive officers is expected to hold a minimum of at least the number of shares equal in value to a multiple of his or her annual base salary as set forth below.
 These requirements are to be satisfied within five years of an individual becoming subject to the requirements.
 Until the expected level of ownership is achieved, each executive must retain at least 50% of the net-after-tax shares from equity compensation vesting.
 For purposes of our stock ownership requirements, we include the number of shares actually owned by the named executive officer in his or her own name or in the name of an estate planning entity of which the named executive officer is the sole beneficiary.
 We also include restricted stock units.
-We exclude any shares of stock that the named executive officer has a right to acquire through the exercise of stock options.
+However, we exclude any shares of stock that the named executive officer has a right to acquire through the exercise of stock options and any shares of stock subject to the three-year performance awards (PSU-2s).
 The complete guidelines can be found on our website at www.lkqcorp.com (click the "Corporate Governance" link under "Investor Relations").